cxd3dev/blog/content/axis_flexbox_in_css.md

 categories = [ "css", "flexbox" ]
 +++

-Lecture from HTML Academy about the cross axis in CSS Flexbox.

 In Flexbox, instead of directions like "up" and "down", we use the concept of a **cross axis**.

 This axis is used for vertical alignment of elements.